 Understanding constructive feedback becomes easier when you look at its counterpart, destructive feedback.

-Destructive feedback often demoralizes, demotivates, and creates defensiveness.
+Destructive feedback often demoralises, demotivates, and creates defensiveness.
 Constructive feedback aims to do the opposite.
 It's intended to encourage, motivate, and guide recipients, providing constructive feedback with ways to improve and empower them.

 Here are a few key elements that make feedback constructive:

-Specificity: Positive employee feedback addresses specific actions or behaviors rather than vague comments.
+Specificity: Positive employee feedback addresses specific actions or behaviours rather than vague comments.
 This specificity helps the recipient understand precisely what needs to change and why.

-Behavior-Targeted: Constructive feedback targets behaviors or actions, not personal attributes.
+Behaviour-Targeted: Constructive feedback targets behaviours or actions, not personal attributes.
 This approach helps keep the feedback objective and less subjective, reducing the likelihood of defensive reactions.